Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

-Below we first define the spin model, then outline our DAKZS ansatz and demonstrate its validity using imaginary-time annealing; see Appendix~\ref{app:method} for technical details.
-As a contrast, we will also discuss classical simulated annealing of a three-dimensional ($3$D) clock model, which hosts a symmetry cross-over length $\xi' \gg \xi$ but no second ordered phase generated by proliferation of topological defects.
-Therefore, conventional KZS describes the order parameter in this case.
+Below we first define the spin model and give a brief review on the equilibrium critical properties, then outline our DAKZS ansatz and demonstrate its validity using imaginary-time annealing; see Appendix~\ref{app:methods} for technical details.
+As a contrast, we also discuss classical simulated annealing of a three-dimensional ($3$D) clock model to confirm that the symmetry crossover length in the ordered phase does not affect the dynamic scaling of the order parameter.
+Therefore, conventional KZS describes the annealing dynamics in this case.